njhuffman/picocryption/docs/code_architecture.md

 # Decryption
 ## Low Detail View

 Data is first passed through `Header Decryption` which is responsible for initializing the shared `Header` state with correct values, consuming all header-related bytes, and undoing any encryption from deniability mode.
 By the time data is passed out of `Header Decryption`, the `Header` object is fully initialized and ready to be used.
-Any encryption related errors or damaged bytes are reported to the shared `ErrHandler`.
+Any damaged bytes are reported to the shared `DamageTracker`.

 Data then passes through `Body Decryption` which is responsible for decoding the file data and checking it for correctness.
 The data output by `Body Decryption` is fully decoded.
-Any encryption related errors or damaged bytes are reported to the shared `ErrHandler`.
+Any damaged bytes are reported to the shared `DamageTracker`.

 ```mermaid
 flowchart TB